izzetdogan/spring-boot-cache-redis/README.md

 ```

-data class may produce NotSeriazebla exception.
+> data class may produce NotSeriazebla exception.
 To avoid this  we can use jacksonObjectModule or objectMapper with kotlinModule

-##Dependency
+## Dependency
 <ul>
 <li>spring-boot-starter-data-redis</li>
 <li>spring-boot-starter-cache</li>
 <li>h2-database</li>
 </ul>

-##Execute
+## Execute
 `mvn clean install

  docker-compose up
- `,
+ `